 JumpCloud generates a certificate after the application is created.
 Click Download Certificate and save the file to your computer.

-- Return to the Admin UI on the ExtraHop system.
+- Return to the Administration settings on the ExtraHop system.
 Close the Service Provider metadata window if it is still open, and then click Add Identity Provider.

 - Type a unique name in the Provider Name field.
 This name appears on the ExtraHop system login page.

 - From JumpCloud, copy the IDP URL and paste into the SSO URL field on the ExtraHop system.

 - From JumpCloud, copy the IdP Entity ID and paste into the Entity ID field on the ExtraHop system.

 - Open the certificate.pem file in a text editor, copy the certificate data, and paste into the Signing Certificate field on the ExtraHop system.